vikramkh/course-website-16fa/index.md

 ---

 <div class="alert alert-info">
-HW4, Shunting Yard, has been released.
-It is a programming assignment and will be due at 11:59 PM on Wednesday, October 5th.
+The first midterm will be on Thursday September 29th (during the class period).
+There will be a review session on Tuesday September 27th from 8-10PM in Berger Auditorium in Skirkanich Hall.
+You can look over <a href="exam.html">last year's exam questions</a>.
 </div>

 <div class="alert alert-info">
-HW3 is a written homework assignment on sorting algorithms.
-You can <a href="homework.html">download it now</a>.
-It is due before 10:30am on Thursday, September 22nd.
-You should submit it via Canvas.
+HW4, Shunting Yard, has been released.
+It is a programming assignment and will be due at 11:59 PM on <b>Wednesday</b>, October 5th.
 </div>